Mental health awareness has skyrocketed in the past few years, which is just one reason why mental health counselors are needed now more than ever.

 - A diversity statement

-- Either complete an in-person or online video interview
+- An in-person or online video interview

 No GRE scores are required.
 This mental health counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).